himanshubhatt203-cmd/Cattle-Breed-Classification-Himanshu_Bhatt-25SCS1003001349-IILM_GN/README.md

 ## Model Files
 - best_model.pth
 - labels.json
+-
 ## Dataset
 Dataset is not included in this repository due to large size.

+## Dataset Setup
+To train the model, create this folder structure in the project root: dataset/
+├── train/
+├── val/
+└── test/

+## Output
+The model predicts one of multiple cattle breeds and displays the result along with confidence score.

+## Applications
+- Livestock management
+- Agricultural research
+- Breed identification automation
+- Educational and academic purposes

+## Future Improvements
+- Improve model accuracy with larger datasets
+- Deploy as a web/mobile application
+- Add real-time camera-based prediction
+- Integrate cloud-based model serving

 ## Documentation
 Project report and presentation are available in the docs folder.